TheBB/spaceline/README.md

        (global :when active)
        buffer-position
        hud)))

+Spaceline will then collect data from each segment and render them in a beautiful manner, with powerline separators inserted between each top-level segment.
+Top-level segments will be rendered with alternating faces.

 Note: For facilitating third-party packages, it is strongly recommended that your mode-line specification includes the `global` segment, which is defined in